Skip to content

 unordered_map<int, int> dic;

-// Single-layer loop, time complexity is O(n)
+// Single loop, time complexity is O(n)

 for (int i = 0; i < size; i++) {